aerosol/eco/README.md

 Eco provides tools to create accessible configuration management, even for people that are not (or not willing) familiar with Erlang itself (think sysadmins, maintenance deparments etc.).
-It is backed up by an Mnesia database which offers some unique features in the spirit of Erlang.
+It is backed up by a Mnesia database which offers some unique features in the spirit of Erlang.

 Eco has evolved from a pervious project named "confetti"; each having similar goals.